Contacts

 3 Months USD 1,800

-Registration & Administration Fee USD 100
+Registration & Admin Fee USD 100

 What Is Included?

-• Shared accommodation at CES field research bases
+• Shared accommodation at CES field bases

-• Three daily meals
+• Three daily nutritious meals

-• Project-related local transport and field logistics
+• Project-related local transport & logistics

-• Field supervision, mentoring, and training
+• Field supervision, mentoring & training

-• Access to research facilities and approved equipment
+• Access to research facilities & equipment

-Additional Costs Not Covered
+Not Covered

 • International airfare